dotnetdummy/TorrentExtractor/README.md

 - `LOGGING__TIMESTAMPFORMAT`: Timestamp format for logs.
 Default is `[yyyy-MM-dd HH:mm:ss.ffffffzzzz]`.
 - `CORE__FILECOMPAREINTERVAL`: To determine if the file has been fully copied, the length of the file is compared between a given interval.
 If the lengths are equal, then the copy process starts.
 Default is 15 seconds.
 Must be 1 or greater.
 - `PATHS__SOURCE`: **(required)** Source directory to watch for new files.
-- `PATHS__WHITELISTEDWORDS`: Comma separated list of words to whitelist files in source directory.
-If not set, all files will be processed.
 - `PATHS__BLACKLISTEDWORDS`: Comma separated list of words to blacklist files in source directory.
 If not set, all files will be processed.
 - `PATHS__MOVIES__DEFAULT`: **(required)** Default destination directory for movies.
 - `PATHS__MOVIES__2160P`: 2160P destination directory for movies.